denys-mitin/noSql/README.md

 Rump Up "NoSQL"
 =====

-* fill cassandra tables from Java
+* fill Cassandra tables from Java
-* configure Apache Camel replication to ElasticSearch
+* create a Java tool to replicate data to ElasticSearch
 * get ElasticSearch data from Java
-* show ES data in Kibana